Bridget Sloan: NCAA career

-Bridget accepted an athletic scholarship to attend the University of Florida in Gainesville, where she was a member of the Florida Gators women's gymnastics team, then under the leadership of Rhonda Faehn.
+Sloan accepted an athletic scholarship to attend the University of Florida in Gainesville, where she was a member of the Florida Gators women's gymnastics team, then under the leadership of Rhonda Faehn.
 Bridget deferred enrollment until the 2012 fall semester, which allowed her to seek a second consecutive spot on the U.S. Olympic team for the 2012 Summer Olympics.
-Due to injury, Bridget was forced to withdraw from the 2012 U.S. Olympic Trials, and rejoined 2010 World Championship teammate Mackenzie Caquatto on the Florida Gators team.
+Due to injury, Sloan was forced to withdraw from the 2012 U.S. Olympic Trials, and rejoined 2010 World Championship teammate Mackenzie Caquatto on the Florida Gators team.

-In 2013, at her first NCAA Championship with the Gators, Bridget captured the all-around title with a score of 39.600.
+In 2013, at her first NCAA Championship with the Gators, Sloan captured the all-around title with a score of 39.600.
 She then led her team to their first NCAA Championship title, scoring 39.75 all-around.
 In event finals, Bridget also won the beam title.
-Bridget is an eight-time All-American (first-team honors in all-around, uneven bars, balance beam and floor exercise at the NCAA Championship; first-team honors for all-around, uneven bars and balance beam, and second-team in vault in the first National Association of Collegiate Gymnastics Coaches (NACGC) All-America regular-season awards).
-After the season, Bridget was named as the 2013 recipient of the Honda Sports Award, recognizing her as the outstanding women's college gymnast.
+Sloan is an eight-time All-American (first-team honors in all-around, uneven bars, balance beam and floor exercise at the NCAA Championship; first-team honors for all-around, uneven bars and balance beam, and second-team in vault in the first National Association of Collegiate Gymnastics Coaches (NACGC) All-America regular-season awards).
+After the season, Sloan was named as the 2013 recipient of the Honda Sports Award, recognizing her as the outstanding women's college gymnast.
 She was only the fourth freshman to win in the award's 37-year history, and the second consecutive Florida freshman to win the award.

-2014 was Bridget 's second season with the Gators, who won their second consecutive NCAA National Championships as a team.
-Individually, Bridget was the NCAA National Champion on the uneven bars, was a first-team All-American on vault and bars and second team All-American on floor.
+2014 was Sloan's second season with the Gators, who won their second consecutive NCAA National Championships as a team.
+Individually, Sloan was the NCAA National Champion on the uneven bars, was a first-team All-American on vault and bars and second team All-American on floor.
 She was named NACGC Southeast Region Gymnast of the Year and earned NACGC first team All-American status on all four events.